open/close all folders

 - Jack.
 The full story still hasn't been presented, but apparently humanity was killed in a jihad by genetically engineered furries.
 Although it's hinted that by reincarnation and God arranging for history to repeat itself, the furries basically became humanity and vice-versa

 - In Homestuck, Gl'Bgolyb's death caused the Vast Glub, a psychic shockwave that killed every Troll in the universe.
 The 12 Players only survived because they weren't in the universe at the time.
-Her Imperious Condescension and The Handmaid also survived.
+Her Imperious Condescension, who is immune to the Vast Glub, and The Handmaid, who was not yet in the universe at the time either, also survived.

 - While technically not a human example, the Martians in Invader Zim worked themselves to extinction turning their planet into a giant spaceship.
 "Because it's cool!"

 - The worst case scenario of a full scale nuclear war, which could, by some predictions, be damaging enough to destroy the very biosphere that humans depend on to survive.
-The actual exsplosions are the least of our worries.
+The actual explosions are the least of our worries.
 Following that, fires would rage for weeks or possibly months on end, releasing great plumes of smoke that are believed to blot out of the northern hemisphere for an extended duration, causing the effect we call "nuclear winter".
-This would drop the average temperature significantly, with the sun being simply unable to shine on the earth for a reasonable amount of time.
+This would drop the average temperature significantly, with the sun being simply unable to shine on the Earth for a reasonable amount of time.
 Snow and ash would intermingle.
 Then there is the radiation.
-If you are lucky, you will get irradiated enough to die within a few days, but radiation sickness is unpredictable and horrible, but basically it results in the decimation of you very DNA at worst.
+If you are lucky, you will get irradiated enough to die within a few days, but radiation sickness is unpredictable and horrible, but basically it results in the decimation of your very DNA at worst.
 The surviving population would see higher rates of cancer and mutation due to the aforementioned screwing up of their genes.
 This goes for all species.
-Water would be unsafe to drink unless filtered extremely well (as water is largely unaffected by radiation by itself, but radioactive particles in the water could still do some damage), food would be unsafe to eat, and in many cases, the air would be unsafe to breath.
+Water would be unsafe to drink unless filtered extremely well (as water is largely unaffected by radiation by itself, but radioactive particles in the water could still do some damage), food would be unsafe to eat, and in many cases, the air would be unsafe to breathe.
 Sounds horrible, right?
 Well, the reason this is a possible outcome is that many of the effects may not be as strong on the southern hemisphere, since a nuclear exchange under current scenarios would be largely restricted to the northern hemisphere.
 They would still get hit with climate effects, radiation, and other complications, and civilization would definitely not survive, but humanity may be able to ride out the storm in the south.
+The general belief is that Australia is the safest since there's nothing of worth to be hit, and most refugees escaping a nuclear war before it starts will be safe...if the venomous spiders don't get you first.